answerdigital/oxford-omop-data-mapper/docs/transformation-documentation/Observation_observation_date.md

 		op.GeneratedRecordIdentifier
 	from omop_staging.sus_OP op
 	where ReferralRequestReceivedDate is not null
 		and op.NHSNumber is not null
+		and AttendedorDidNotAttend in ('5','6')

 ```